 Yet another strongly scented plant, lemon balm is also known to get rid of other insects like fruit flies along with spiders.
 Needing no more than proper well-drained soil and a little sunlight, it is a good option for those who don’t have much sun exposure at home or enough time for an elaborate plant care routine.

 Spiders find the seemingly faint smell of rosemary flowers and leaves completely disgusting, tending to steer clear of the plants.
 Being relatively less cold tolerant, it is often easier to grow rosemary in a pot, and simply keeping the pots near the areas of maximum spider activity can help.

-The same grass that is used for producing citronella oil, lemongrass is an excellent way of warding of spiders naturally.
+Citronella or lemongrass, the source of the insect repellent citronella oil, is an excellent way of warding off spiders naturally.
 The acids present in the grass give it a distinct smell resembling lemons that spiders cannot stand.